Skip to Content

 Bottom Line

 The Bahé Rediscover grounding boots feel durable and like they’re going to stand up to plenty of seasons of abuse (and if they don’t, we’ll come back and let you know).
 They’re rugged, protective, have dense soles, and while they’re not as light or flexible as other barefoot boots, still offer a zero-drop sole and wide toe box for functional movement and foot-shaped comfort.
-Plus they’re pretty dang warm in the cold, waterproofing is good, and they’ll definitely keep you grounded.
+Plus they’re pretty dang warm in the cold, and waterproofing is good.

 Based on fit, and due to a wider footbed, heel cup and toe box, they may be better suited for those with average or wider feet, as opposed to those with narrow feet, but they still weren’t terribly problematic for smaller feet.
-The price may make them seem a bit out of reach for some, and indeed, they are expensive, but for those who are already way into earthing or really want to, it may seem a small price to pay for the potential health and wellness benefits.
+The price may make them seem a bit out of reach for some, and indeed, they are expensive, especially considering the unconfirmed conductive functionality.

-So if you’re looking for a solid pair of protective boots for the winter that will also help you continue your earthing practice well into the colder seasons, give the Rediscover a try.
-Especially if you’re OK trading off a bit of ground feel for an extra sturdy sole.
+That said, if you’re looking for a solid pair of protective boots for the winter, you could certainly do worse than the Rediscover.
+Especially if you’re OK trading a bit of ground feel for an extra sturdy sole.
 For those of you who want more flexibility, less weight, and still excellent waterproofing, check out these options.

 **Because Bahé is still such a young company, they’re still operating on a pre-order system, which can also help prevent the waste that occurs when brands order way too many items and end up only selling a percentage.
 So as of this writing (November 24), the boots are currently on pre-order for arrival in January, just in time for snowy winter adventures.**